 You would like general information on what a GINA is and what it is used for.

 pcAnywhere 10.5 does not chain Awgina.dll when installed to Windows 2000 or Windows XP, so the information in this document does not apply.
 It does, however, apply to pcAnywhere 9.2 and 10.0 when installed under Windows 2000.
 If you are running Novell Client 4.7, 4.71 or 4.8 with pcAnywhere, please see the document

+What is a GINA?
 When you initially press Ctrl+Alt+Del on a Windows NT system, a logon screen appears.
 This module is called a GINA, which stands for "Graphical Identification and Authentication."
 When Microsoft created Windows NT, they meant it to be a secure environment, so you must log on to the NT system before you can do anything else.

 The two types of GINAs

 GINA filter: Adds some additional capabilities to Windows NT, but it does not authenticate the user.
 You can have multiple GINA filters, as long as each GINA filter can chain to the next GINA filter.
 There are a number of GINA filters, such as the pcAnywhere AWGINA.DLL, that are available.

 GINA authenticator: Handles the user authentication.
 It must be the last GINA called.
 Most people use one of two GINA authenticators - the Microsoft MSGINA.DLL or the Novell NWGINA.DLL.

 Chaining GINAs Unfortunately, Microsoft does not have a standard for where to store the name of the next GINA in the chain.
 Most third-party chaining GINAs store the next GINA to chain to in the registry.
 This means that if another third-party GINA is installed, they can potentially break the GINA chain.